Spotted Wing Drosophila IPM Working Group

 - Membership: View the list of working group members.

 - Priorities: View the priority-setting documents generated by this working group.

 - Program Content: View presentations from the working group meeting.

 Upcoming Spotted Wing Drosophila Workshops in NY State Learn how to manage SWD at three upcoming workshops offered by the NYS Berry Growers Association.
-The first is scheduled for Dec.
-17 in Syracuse, NY (register by Dec.
-10).
+The next workshop is scheduled for Jan.
+14 in Albany (Voorheesville), NY.
 View the full announcement for more dates and locations.